 IEEE GEM’22 What Features Influence Impact Feel?
 A Study of Impact Feedback in Action Games Zhonghao Lin, Haihan Duan, Zikai Alex Wen, Wei Cai Gaming

-IEEE GEM’22 Understanding the Challenges of Team-Based Live Streaming for First-person Shooter Games Jiaye Li, Minghao Li, Zikai Alex Wen, Wei Cai Gaming
+IEEE GEM’22 Understanding the Challenges of Team-Based Live Streaming for First-Person Shooter Games Jiaye Li, Minghao Li, Zikai Alex Wen, Wei Cai Gaming

 ASSETS EA’21 An Intelligent Math E-Tutoring System for Students with Specific Learning Disabilities Zikai Alex Wen, Yuhang Zhao, Erica Silverstein, Shiri Azenkot EdTech, Gaming